 \subsubsection{Design evaluation}

-To evaluate the quality of the designed custom implants, we computed the accuracy of the bone-implant fitting by measuring over and under-hang, namely, the distance between the contours of the bone and the implant.
-Several zones were ignored: (1) the posterior part of the tibial implant, as the implant shape voluntarily does not follow the resection one; (2) the femoral intercondylar notch, as it is not relevant in the residual pain outcome of the surgery; and (3) the femoral anterior proximal part, as the implant does not try to reproduce anatomy in this zone and, in some cases, the outcrop of the anterior resection plane generated a two bumps profile (see Figure \ref{fig:OUH}).
+To evaluate the quality of the designed custom implants, the accuracy of the bone-implant fitting is computed by measuring over and under-hang, namely, the distance between the contours of the bone and the implant.
+Several zones were ignored: (1) the posterior part of the tibial implant, as the implant shape voluntarily does not follow the resection one; (2) the femoral intercondylar notch, as it is not relevant in the residual pain outcome of the surgery; and (3) the femoral anterior proximal part, as the implant does not try to reproduce the anatomy in this zone (see Fig \ref{fig:OUH}).